Junctional epidermolysis bullosa in Infant/Neonate

 399971009 – Junctional epidermolysis bullosa

-In neonates and infants, however, the differential diagnosis of any child suspected of having JEB may include but not be confined to:
+In neonates and infants, however, the differential diagnosis of any child suspected of having JEB may include:

-- Other types and subtypes of inherited EB (EB simplex, generalized severe EB simplex, dystrophic EB)
+- Other types and subtypes of inherited EB (EB simplex, generalized severe EB simplex, dystrophic EB, Kindler syndrome)

 - Incontinentia pigmenti